udelcodes/udelcodes.github.io/crypto2.md

 72 61 6e 64 6f 6d 6e 65 73 73 20 69 73 20 74 68 65 20 68 65 61 72 74 20 6f 66 20 63 72 79
 70 74 6f 67 72 61 70 68 79

-Now, you can encode your own secret message in CyberChef using any method that we just learned.
+Now, as part of your STARS training, you can encode your own secret message in CyberChef using any method that we just learned.
 Try changing a few characters here and there and use different methods.
 Once you’ve encoded your message, send it in the chat so we can all try to decode it.
-Try to recognize which ciphers other people are using by comparing them to the examples we did together.
+Try to recognize which ciphers other people are using by comparing them to the examples we did together and then try to decode the other messages.

-Now, you can write a secret message in CyberChef again.
+Now, you can write another secret message in CyberChef.
 This time, you can use any method of encoding under the “Data Format” tab as long as it has a “To” and a “From” tool.
 Try changing a few characters here and there and use different methods.